dogweather/forkful/content/en/go/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Go involves analyzing the content of HTML files to extract data, manipulate the structure, or to convert HTML into other formats.
-Programmers do this for web scraping, templating, and data mining, leveraging the strong concurrency features of Go for efficient processing of large volumes of web pages.

 ## How to:
 To parse HTML in Go, you typically use the `goquery` package or the standard library's `net/html` package.
 Here's a basic example using `net/html` to extract all links from a webpage:

 ```go